A Complete Guide to InfoFi: Kaito, Polymarket, Cookie3, Galxe

 -

-Start posting high-quality content on X. It could be deep dives, threads, alpha, unique angles, anything.
+Start posting high-quality content on X.

 Your growth on the leaderboards depends on the posts’ reach and mainly on smart followers' interactions with your content.
 The strategy here may be checking the leaderboard and identifying key figures and community members of the protocol you write about.
 You can interact with these accounts by leaving meaningful replies, starting conversations, and writing DMs.
 Try building real connections, as it is the only way people will help you promote your content.

 As you receive “Yaps”, you climb higher on a project’s leaderboard.
 When the campaign is over, top participants are rewarded with token airdrops based on their leaderboard ranking.
-Airdrop size varies depending on the protocol, from a few dozen dollars to a few dozen thousand dollars.
+Airdrop size varies depending on the project, from a few dozen dollars to a few dozen thousand dollars.

 Predictions